Cluster candidates with massive quiescent galaxies at $z\sim2$

 Until now, many surveys have attempted to search for clusters beyond $z=1$.
 For instance, the Spitzer Adaptation of the Red-sequence Cluster Survey (SpARCS; \citealt{muzzin09, wilson09}) has used red sequence galaxies as tracers of $z>1$ clusters.
 A large number of cluster candidates at $z>1$ are identified through the Sunyaev–Zel'dovich effect \citep{sunyaev72} by the South Pole Telescope (SPT) cluster survey (\eg, \citealp{brodwin10,foley11,bayliss16}).
 Extended X-ray emissions are also used as signposts of high-redshift clusters/groups (\eg, \citealt{pierre16,pacaud16,gozaliasl19}), although the sample is limited to $z\lesssim1.5$ due to sensitivity.
 Large spectroscopic follow-up campaigns for cluster/group candidates at $1.0<z<1.5$, mainly composed of the SpARCS and SPT sample, have been conducted by the Gemini Cluster Astrophysics Spectroscopic Survey (GCLASS; \citealt{muzzin12}) and the Gemini Observations of Galaxies in Rich Early Environments (GOGREEN) survey (\citealt{balogh17, balogh21}).
 They have confirmed more than ten clusters with about one thousand confirmed members in total.

-Thanks to the growing number of distant clusters, the properties of cluster galaxies up to $z\sim1.5$ have been investigated statistically.
+Thanks to the growing number of distant cluster samples, the properties of cluster galaxies up to $z\sim1.5$ have been investigated statistically.
 The stellar mass function in clusters has a high-mass excess from that in the field (\eg, \citealt{vanderburg13,vanderburg20}).
-The fraction of quiescent galaxies in clusters exceeds that in the field, and the excess depends on halo mass \citep{reeves21}.
-Interestingly, environmental quenching is more effective for higher-mass galaxies which is inconsistent with a picture of environmental quenching in low redshift ($z<1$) clusters, where the environment works independently to stellar mass \citep{peng10}.
-In these clusters, even star-forming galaxies are likely to have suppressed star formation compared to the field \citep{old20}.
+The fraction of quiescent galaxies in clusters exceeds that in the field, and the excess depends on halo mass at $1<z<1.5$ \citep{reeves21}.
+Interestingly, environmental quenching is more effective for higher-mass galaxies at $1<z<1.5$, which is inconsistent with a picture of environmental quenching in low redshift ($z<1$) clusters, where the environment works independently to stellar mass \citep{peng10, vanderburg18}.
+In these clusters, even star-forming galaxies are likely to have suppressed star formation compared to the field \citep{old20}, though not conclusive (\citealt{nantais20}).
 These pieces of evidence thus suggest that significant environmental quenching occurs in clusters up to $z\sim1.5$.
 However, higher redshift clusters remain largely unexplored.